 1. The Business Platinum Card® from American Express

 This is a premium travel rewards card.
-Business owners report being approved for very large purchases, making this one of the best high-limit business credit cards available.
-Welcome Offer: Earn 150,000 Membership Rewards® points after you spend $20,000 in eligible purchases on the Card within the first 3 months of Card Membership.
+Business owners report being approved for very large purchases, making this one of the best high-limit business cards available.
+Limited Time Travel Offer: Earn 150,000 Membership Rewards® points after you spend $20,000 on eligible purchases on your Business Platinum Card® within the first 3 months of Card Membership.
+Plus, earn a $500 statement credit after you spend $2,500 on qualifying flights booked directly with airlines or through American Express Travel with your Business Platinum Card® within the first 3 months of Card Membership.
+You can earn one or both of these offers.
+Offer ends 6/30/25.

-In addition to this card’s bonus points, you’ll 5X Membership Rewards® points on flights and prepaid hotels on AmexTravel.com and 1X points for each dollar you spend on eligible purchases.
+In addition to this card’s bonus points, you’ll Earn 5X Membership Rewards® points for flights, prepaid hotels, and short-term rentals and prepaid flight + hotel packages booked at AmexTravel.com.
+1X points for each dollar you spend on eligible purchases.
 There’s a $695 annual fee for this card.
 Foreign transaction fees — None!

 2. The Blue Business® Plus Credit Card from American Express